 One of the best places to explore Hispanic Culture is in downtown Columbus Junction.
 Nearly one third of our businesses are Latino-owned.
 The tacos are delicious, the Quinceañera dresses are beautiful and fresh mangos, avocados and jalapenos are always available.
 Shopping Hispanic style can be a little different—you won’t necessarily get a check at the restaurant, it might be waiting for you at the register; at the bakery you’re handed the tray and tongs because the display case doors open on the customer’s side for you to serve yourself and the business owner’s children or grandchildren might be there after school working on homework.

 More recent to the city is a growing Chin population.
 These individuals and families come from the Chin State in Myanmar (Burma) where they were no longer able to reside due to religious persecution.
-Interestingly one of the missionaries that brought Christianity to the Chin Hills was Rev. Carson formerly of Columbus City, Iowa.
-The Chin migration to Columbus Junction began in 2005 and the community now number over 500 and includes two churches, a grocery store, a restaurant and three service organizations.
+Interestingly one of the missionaries that brought Christianity to the Chin Hills was Rev. Carson born in Columbus City, Iowa.
+The Chin migration to Columbus Junction began in 2005 and the community now number over 400 and includes two churches, two grocery stores, a restaurant and three service organizations.
+Carson Chin Baptist Church is building a church on the south side of the city.

 “In any small town, you’re always looking at: what is the future of this town going to be?
 And having a large group of people with young children, saying ‘we’d like to live here and open some businesses,’ that’s very reassuring,” said city community development director Mallory Smith, who helped residents open the first Chin store and restaurant and rent space for a community garden.
 “We’re a young, growing town, which is very nice.”